 - Not all chimneys are accessible from the exterior to complete the operation.
-In this case, explore other options to examine content of chimney flue.
+In this case, explore other options to examine the content of chimney flue.
 This may entail examining clean-out portals. - The Aerial (Tower 2) may not be able to access the roof.
 Ground ladders may be the best option. - Weather conditions and the pitch of the roof may present a safe situation for operations.
-Under no circumstances should operations personnel be placed at risk. - If working off of the top of Aerial, in all cases a Ladder Belt must be used.
+Under no circumstances should operations personnel be placed at risk. - A Ladder Belt must be worn if working off the top of the Aerial.